ucsd-cse-125-spring-2019/cse125-sp19-group1/maps/README.md

-If the create_map.exe will not build because the lodepng folder is empty, it's because you didn't run `git submodule init` and `git submodule update`.
+If create_map.exe will not build because the lodepng folder is empty, it's because you didn't run `git submodule init` and `git submodule update`.

 To use, open a command prompt window and run `create_map/create_map.exe input_png.png output_folder`.